tjbencomo/rna-pipeline/pipeline_help.md

 ```
 `$USER` is your sherlock username
 ### Reference Files
 `rna-pipeline` has two options to handle the reference files.
-The user can manually specify reference files at runtime through command line flags or they can use a `config.ini` file to set the necessary reference file paths once and allow the program to automatically find them.
+The user can manually specify reference files at runtime through command line flags or they can create a config file with their preferences.
+To store preferences in a config file, first create the file `rna-pipeline-config.ini` in your `$HOME` directory
-To make `config.ini` first create the file inside the `/rna-pipeline` directory:

 ```
-cd rna-pipeline/
+cd $HOME
-touch config.ini
+touch rna-pipeline-config.ini
 ```
 Then edit the file so that it looks similar to this:
 ```